acoustic-content-samples/sample-article-angular/README.md

 | Publish Date | Date (Field type "Single date") | (none) |
 | Category | Category | Select category: Article |

-4. Create some sample content items using the Article content type

-Go to Content -> My content and assets, and click the "Compose" link and select the "Article" content type.
+4. Create some sample content items using the Article content type: Go to Content -> My content and assets, and click the "Compose" link and select the "Article" content type.
 Fill in all the fields.
 Repeat to add various items to the different categories (to fill out the navigation).